ingageco/capacitor-site/pages/docs/getting-started/index.md

 # Installing Capacitor

-<p class="intro">There are two ways to start using Capacitor: adding Capacitor to an existing frontend project (recommended), or starting a fresh project.
-Capacitor was designed primarily to drop-in to existing frontend projects, but comes with a simple starting project structure if you'd like to start fresh.</p>
+There are two ways to start using Capacitor: adding Capacitor to an existing frontend project (recommended), or starting a fresh project.
+Capacitor was designed primarily to drop-in to existing frontend projects, but comes with a simple starting project structure if you'd like to start fresh.

-<p class="intro">Capacitor provides a native mobile runtime and API layer for web apps.
-It does <em>not</em> come with any specific
-set of UI controls which you will most likely need unless you're building a game or something similar.</p>
+Capacitor provides a native mobile runtime and API layer for web apps.
+It does _not_ come with any specific set of UI controls which you will most likely need unless you're building a game or something similar.

-<p class="intro">We strongly recommend starting a Capacitor project with your mobile frontend framework of choice (such as <a href="https://ionicframework.com" target="_blank">Ionic Framework</a>).</p>
+We strongly recommend starting a Capacitor project with your mobile frontend framework of choice (such as [Ionic Framework](https://ionicframework.com/)).

 ## Before you start